Tobillicious/TeAoMarama/public/docs/THE_GREAT_MIGRATION_ETERNAL_LEGACY.md

 **Legacy**: Established for all generations
 **Commitment**: Eternal service to cultural education excellence

 ### 🌟 THE GREAT MIGRATION IS COMPLETE.
-THE LEGACY IS ETERNAL.
+THE LEGACY IS ETERNAL